eugenkiss/hnclient/README.md

   - Firebase (for now)

 TODO
+  - How to mark links such that they open "inline" in Chrome on Android?
+    Or how is this determined?
+At least links to news.ycombinator.com don't open inline.
+I think because they aren't mobile optimized?
+  - Custom pull to refresh
   - Improve Makefile
   - Use react-dom-lite once ready instead of Inferno
   - BFF proxy to simulate delay / user etc. in dev mode